 3) 2016 to 2017: Vivo (100 Crores per annum)

-BCCI was in a spot of bother when Pepsi decided to pull out from the sponsorship deal.
+BCCI was in a spot of bother when Pepsi decided to pull out of the sponsorship deal.
 However, Chinese mobile company VIVO jumped in & grabbed that opportunity.

 Vivo remained the title sponsor of IPL for 2017 and 2018 after grabbing this opportunity.
 They bought the title rights for the remaining two years paying 100 Crore per annum to BCCI.
 The brand VIVO benefitted immensely and made giant strides in the Indian mobile market.